Matthew-HMS/Patrol-night-light/README.md

 ```shell
 pip3 install pyimgur
 ```
-Follow the tutorial in this [link](https://ithelp.ithome.com.tw/articles/10241006) to set up your Imgur account and get your client id.
+Follow the tutorial in this [link](https://ithelp.ithome.com.tw/articles/10241006) to set up your Imgur account and get your `client id`.
 Then add it to the environment variables as well.
 ```shell
 sudo nano /etc/environment
 ```